nm3000a/nm3000a/README.md

 - 👋 Hi, I’m @nm3000a

-- 🌱 I’m currently learning lisp.
+- I’m currently learning lisp.
+- C and Julia
-- 📫 How to reach me name@ gmail
+- How to reach me name@ gmail
+- India

 <!---
 nm3000a/nm3000a is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.